William Ulmer Brewery: Main brew house

+Facade

-The original structure, comprising the eastern two-thirds closer to the intersection of Beaver and Belvidere Streets, contains a facade with brick archivolts above the second through fourth floors' window openings, as well as archivolts at the bricked-over window openings on the first floor.
+The brew house contains a facade with brick archivolts above the second through fourth floors' window openings, as well as archivolts at the bricked-over window openings on the first floor.
 In the original structure, there are three vertical window bays on each side, which are separated by projecting brick vertical pilasters and contain two archivolted windows on each floor.
 The first floor contains several doors and a roll-down metal gate on Beaver Street, but features few windows.
 The northwestern two-thirds of the Beaver Street (northeastern) facade contains a different window configuration, and its second and third floors contain rectangular windows without archivolts.
+Round-arched window openings are visible on the northwestern elevation, facing Locust Street.
+There is a parapet atop the facade, as well as stairway bulkheads on both Beaver and Belvidere streets.
+There was also a three-story ventilation shaft.